liferay/clay/clayui.com/content/docs/css/utilities/markup-color-utilities.md

 ### Link Color(#css-link-color)

 Text color utilities applied to anchor tags.
+These styles will only be output if a text color has `hover` state styles.

 <div class="sheet-example">
 	<div class="table-responsive">